loicsikidi/attest/README.md

 ## Overview

+> [!NOTE]
+> First and foremost, thanks for the original work done by Google  (and the community) in the original repo!
+It's a gem for interacting with TPMs and it brings a good level of abstraction.

-This directory is a fork of `attest` package from the famous [go-attestation](https://github.com/google/go-attestation) repo from Google.
+This repo is a fork of `attest` package from the famous [go-attestation](https://github.com/google/go-attestation) repo from Google.

+> [!WARNING]
+> The API is in beta and may change without announcement.

 ## Why a fork?

-Because I needed to make some changes to the original code to fit my specific use cases.
-I've made sure to keep the core functionality intact while adding my own enhancements and modifications.
+Because I needed to make some changes to the original code to fit my specific use cases and requirements.
+I've tried to keep the core functionality intact while adding my own enhancements and modifications.

 Improvements over the original repo:
  * Migrate from `go-tpm/lecacy/tpm2` to `go-tpm/tpm2` in order to use "TPMDirect" API **ONLY**
  * Add support for ECC attestation keys
-   * *Note: ECC support is now available in the original repo as well, but it wasn't the case when I started working on it.*
+   * *Note: ECC support is now available in the upstream repo as well, but it wasn't the case when I started working on it.*
  * Refactor the code to make it more modular (e.g. `algorithm`, `capabilities`, `manufacturer`, etc. sub-packages)
  * Enrich `TPMInfo` struct with more fields (e.g. `Manufacturer`, `Model`, `FirmwareVersion`, etc.)

 > [!WARNING]
 > **Breaking change**
-> - drop support for Windows devices (it could be added back in the future if needed)
+> - drop support for Windows devices (it could be added back in the future if I need it) because I don't have access to Windows devices with TPMs for testing.

-Future improvements:
+### Sync with upstream

+I regularly review each merge from the upstream repo and I will sync the changes ***ONLY*** if I find them useful for my use cases.

+## Roadmap

- * Support permission to use TPM's keys (e.g. using passwords or enhanced authorization policies)
+- [ ] Support permission to use TPM's keys (e.g. using passwords or enhanced authorization policies)
+- [ ] Use audit sessions for certain operations (e.g. `ActivateCredential`)

 ## Acknowledgements